bp100a/serial-usbipclient/README.md

-# USBIP simple client
+# USBIP CDC client
 ![workflow](https://github.com/bp100a/usbip/actions/workflows/python-app.yml/badge.svg?branch=develop)</br>
 ![coverage badge](./coverage.svg)</br>
 [![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/release/python-312/)</br>
+This package supports connecting to a CDC (serial) USB device exposed by a USBIPD server.
 USBIP is a protocol that allows sharing USB devices over a TCP/IP connection.

 There are some issues sharing USB devices to docker containers, a major one being if the USB connection is lost it is difficult to recover the connection between the docker container and the hosting server.